 What is a Thermos?

 A Thermos is a container (flask) that is designed to keep cold drinks cold and hot drinks hot.
-It does this by having two shiny glass walls that does not allow air in between them.
+It does this by having two shiny glass walls that do not allow air in between them.

 What Is Thermos Cooking?